Tier 4 Student Visas

 You are strongly advised to read though our online guidance about making a Tier 4 application and the documents you will require to do this before applying for your visa.

-If you need help at any stage, get in touch with our Student Advisor (Immigration and Finance) (email@example.com).
+If you need help at any stage, get in touch with our Student Advisors (Immigration and Finance) (email@example.com).

 If your visa application is refused, please inform the Tier 4 compliance team, including a copy of the refusal notice, as quickly as possible (firstname.lastname@example.org).